briangitmwanzia/motion-tail/README.md

 # motion-tail
-Python Opencv Motion Detection with Windows 8.1 Laptop Webcam
+Python Opencv Motion Detection with Windows 8.1 Laptop Webcam Saves an image when motion is detected. (u can modify to include timestamps or just save actual video clips) I have 1.3MP cam so forgive the screenshot quality

+brian_mwanzia@ymail.com

-There is a lot of these out there but none of the worked for me.
+There is a lot of these out there but none of them worked for me.
 Watched a tutorial made for C++ and came up with python version.
 Description inside